hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 ### Raster band statistics and toolbox scripts {#terminal}
 Once we loaded a raster and a raster band with the above `open_raster` function, we can access statistical information (e.g., the minimum or the maximum), identify the *no-data* value (i.e., a pre-defined value that is assigned to pixels without value), or the type of units used.

 *Python* scripts for processing geospatial data can also be embedded as plugins in *GIS* desktop applications (e.g., as plugins in *QGIS* or *Toolbox* in *ArcGIS Pro*).
 To run a *Python* script in a *GIS* desktop application, it should be written as a standalone script that can receive input arguments.
-Creating plugins is not a primary learning goal here and the interested reader can read more about implementing plugins in *QGIS* in the [*QGIS* docs](https://docs.qgis.org/3.10/en/docs/pyqgis_developer_cookbook/plugins/index.html).
+Creating plugins is not a primary learning goal here and the interested reader can find out more about implementing plugins in the [*QGIS* docs](https://docs.qgis.org/3.16/en/docs/pyqgis_developer_cookbook/plugins/index.html).

 {% include note.html content="In fact, *QGIS* wraps many external functionalities, which are available through he *QGIS Processing Toolbox*.
 The provided algorithms belong for example to *SAGA* or *GRASS GIS*.
 " %}